Meditation is not easy. Quieting the mind in today’s day and age can be a difficult task.

 - Mastery: Gross distractions don’t continue long enough to push your breath into the background.
 Similarly, your breath doesn’t fade or distort due to strong dullness.

 After overcoming gross distractions and strong dullness, your mind will still slip into stable subtle dullness.
 When this happens, the breath sensation is less intense.
 This will cause your awareness to fade.

 If you’re not able to recognize subtle dullness, you will most likely overestimate your abilities and move on to the next stage before you are ready.

-If this happens, you will experience only a fraction of the later stages.
+If this happens, you will experience only a fraction of the later stages of meditation.
 To overcome subtle dullness, the goal is to sharpen your introspective awareness.